 How to handle the price objection without compromising the sale

 “Price is objective; value is subjective.
-Success in selling lays in marrying the two”
+Success in selling lies in marrying the two”

 Price is objective, then subjective